bitrix24/b24restdocs/api-reference/crm/timeline/activities/index.md

 Activities linked to CRM entities are stored in the timeline of the entity's card.
 If an activity is linked to multiple entities — for example, an email can be linked to both a deal and a contact — it will be stored in the timelines of all related entities.

-Links between activities and CRM entities can be added and removed using the methods from the group [crm.activity.binding.*](./binding/index.md).
+Links between activities and CRM entities can be added and removed using the methods from the [crm.activity.binding.*](./binding/index.md) group.

 ## System Activities

 System activities in CRM are created automatically:

 * A call activity is created by the connected telephony in Bitrix.
-To finish a call, use the method [telephony.externalcall.finish](../../../telephony/telephony-external-call-finish.md).
-This method ends the call, creates an activity in the entity's card, and returns the ID of the created activity in the parameter `CRM_ACTIVITY_ID`.
+To finish a call, use the [telephony.externalcall.finish](../../../telephony/telephony-external-call-finish.md) method.
+This method ends the call, creates an activity in the entity's card, and returns the ID of the created activity in the `CRM_ACTIVITY_ID` parameter.

 * An email activity is created by the email service.
-When an email from a client arrives at the connected Bitrix24 address, CRM checks if there is a client in the database with the email from the message.
-Based on the results, an activity will be created in the card of the found entity or a new client will be created, where the activity will appear.
+When an email from a client arrives at the connected Bitrix24 address, CRM checks if a client with the email from the message exists in the database.
+Based on the results, an activity will be created in the card of the found entity or a new client will be created, in whose card the activity will appear.

-To create, modify, or delete a system activity, use the group of methods [crm.activity.*](./crm-activity-add.md).
+To create, modify, or delete a system activity, use the methods from the [crm.activity.*](./crm-activity-add.md) group.
 When creating a system activity, specify `TYPE_ID`, for example, for an email activity `TYPE_ID` = `2`.
-To get values for other types of activities, use the method [crm.enum.activitytype](../../auxiliary/enum/crm-enum-activity-type.md).
+To get values for other types of activities, use the [crm.enum.activitytype](../../auxiliary/enum/crm-enum-activity-type.md) method.

 ### Custom Activity Types

-Applications can register custom activity types: upload a custom icon and specify the type name.
+Applications can register custom activity types: upload their own icon and specify the type name.
 For example, you can create your own activity type with an icon and name of your application.

-* To register an activity type — use the methods from the group [crm.activity.type.*](./types/index.md).
-When creating a type, you need to set its code designation in the parameter `TYPE_ID`.
+* To register an activity type — use the methods from the [crm.activity.type.*](./types/index.md) group.
+When creating a type, you need to specify its code designation in the `TYPE_ID` parameter.

 * To create an activity with the application type — use the group of system activity methods [crm.activity.*](./crm-activity-add.md).
-When creating an activity, specify the code designation of the custom type `TYPE_ID`, registered for the activity type, in the parameter `PROVIDER_TYPE_ID`.
+When creating an activity, specify the code designation of the custom type `TYPE_ID`, registered for the activity type, in the `PROVIDER_TYPE_ID` parameter.

 {% note tip "" %}